StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: The table list of which compaction is disabled in shared-data mode.
 The format is `tableId1;tableId2`, seperated by semicolon, for example, `12345;98765`.
 - Introduced in: v3.1.11

+##### lake_enable_balance_tablets_between_workers

+- Default: false
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to balance the number of tablets among Compute Nodes during the tablet migration of cloud-native tables in a shared-data cluster. `true` indicates to balance the tablets among Compute Nodes, and `false` indicates to disabling this feature.
+- Introduced in: v3.3.4

+##### lake_balance_tablets_threshold

+- Default: 0.15
+- Type: Double
+- Unit: -
+- Is mutable: Yes
+- Description: The threshold the system used to judge the tablet balance among workers in a shared-data cluster, The imbalance factor is calculated as `f = (MAX(tablets) - MIN(tablets)) / AVERAGE(tablets)`.
+If the factor is greater than `lake_balance_tablets_threshold`, a tablet balance will be triggered.
+This item takes effect only when `lake_enable_balance_tablets_between_workers` is set to `true`.
+- Introduced in: v3.3.4

 ### Other

 ##### tmp_dir